you-zhou/notes/dev.md

 ## how to start a django project properly
 1. create a repository (e.g. bitsroom) in github
 2. clone it `$ git clone https://github.com/you-zhou/bitsroom.git`
-3. create a virutal environment for the project
+3. create a virtual environment for the project `mkvirtualenv bitsroom` or
+	`cd ~/Dev/bitsroom && `

 ## cookiecutter